LucasSimionatoIsTaken/LucasSimionatoIsTaken/README.md

 ## 🎓 Education

-💡 Technician in Systems Analysis and Development - SENAI
+💡 Technician in Systems Development - SENAI
 <br>
 🖥️ Degree in System Analysis and Development - FIAP
 <br>